The Perfect Sacrifice

 Conclusion

-So let’s tally up the problems.
+Let’s tally up the problems.
 (And there are more btw.)
 In no particular order:

 1) Backdoor lordship performance requirement for salvation to be authentic.
 (This nullifies grace.)